 (4) Unless such declaration be lodged within the time aforesaid the caveat shall lapse.

-(5) A caveat under this section cannot be lodged unless it contains an address, or a number for a facsimile machine, in Australia for the service of notices in relation to the caveat.
+(5) A caveat under this section cannot be lodged unless one of the following is specified in it for the purposes of the service of notices in relation to the caveat —

+(a) an address in Australia;

+(b) a number for a facsimile machine in Australia;

+(c) a way of receiving notices electronically (for example, an email address) that is prescribed by the regulations for the purposes of this paragraph.

 [Section 30 amended by No. 81 of 1996 s.
 15; No. 19 of 2010 s.
-51.]
+51; No. 2 of 2014 s.
+65.]

 31. If caveat received, proceedings suspended